We would love for you to share your thoughts about the current topic and suggest new ones for us to share.

 All in all, we have been able to challenge ourselves professionally as much as we have wanted to.

-How would you advice your future colleagues?
+Who would you recommend your job to?
+How would you advice your future colleagues? (suitability /do’s & don’ts / tips)

 Life itself is very pleasant in Qatar.
 It is sunny around the year, the school community is amazing, and there are many things to do on your free time.
 English is more widely spoken than Arabic which may come as surprise.